Month-End Close

 How Tidyflow helps you close faster (practical ways)

-- Task assignments & reminders — assign reconciliations, JE posting, and reviews with deadlines and automatic nudges.
+• Task assignments and reminders: assign reconciliations, JE posting, and reviews with deadlines and automatic nudges.

-- Centralised document management — attach bank statements, payroll reports, and receipts to tasks and JEs so nothing lives in email.
+• Centralized document management: attach bank statements, payroll reports, and receipts to tasks and JEs so nothing lives in email.

-- Approval & sign-off tracking — record who signed off on the pack and when.
+• Approval and sign-off tracking: record who signed off on the pack and when.

-- Audit trail & activity logs — full history of who did what, which supports audit requests.
+• Audit trail and activity logs: a full history of who did what, which supports audit requests.

-- Dashboards & progress tracking — see % complete for reconciliations and JEs at a glance so you can spot bottlenecks early.
+• Dashboards and progress tracking: see percentage complete for reconciliations and JEs at a glance so you can spot bottlenecks early.

-- Integrations — keep your accounting system (Xero/QBO) as the source of truth while Tidyflow manages the operational close process.
+• Integrations: keep your accounting system (such as Xero or QuickBooks Online) as the source of truth while Tidyflow manages the operational close process.

 Put simply: Tidyflow keeps the work organised, visible, and accountable, so the numbers get finalised faster.